Multitrack sessions can include four different types of tracks:

 Tip: To remove other tracks from Solo mode by default, select Track Solo: Exclusive in the Multitrack section of the Preferences dialog box.
 (Regardless of this setting, when you solo a bus, assigned tracks are always placed in Solo mode.)

 In the Editor panel, drag the Volume knob .
-Hold down Shift to change settings in large increments.
-Hold down Ctrl (Windows) or Command (Mac OS) to change settings in extremely small increments.
+To change settings in large increments, hold down Shift.
+To change settings in small increments, hold down Ctrl (Windows) or Command (Mac OS)

 In the Mixer, drag the track fader, or click above or below to move incrementally to the next tick mark.
 To move to a specific point, Alt‑click (Windows) or Option-click (Mac OS) above or below the fader.